QUIQQER/package-watcher/README.md

 - Log actions from users or groups
 - Overview of the performed actions
-- XML API, other modules / packages can be hook in the watcher
+- XML API -> other modules/packages can hook to the watcher

 Installation